-A TOTAL OF 98 FIRE DRILLS WERE HELD ON CAMPUS FOR THE YEAR.
-2 per semester for each dorm and 1 per semester for each academic building.
+A TOTAL Number of drills per year are 2 per semester for each dorm and 1 per semester for each academic building.

 Emergency Evacuation Student Housing

 In all of the residential housing units, students are expected to leave the facility immediately after the fire alarm has activated.
 Staff members are expected to leave as well, but advised to make cursory checks as they depart buildings they occupy.
 Staff members assume responsibilities such as securing outside doors to prohibit students from reentering the buildings or apartments while they wait for Campus Safety and the Fire Department.
 Once on scene, the Fire Department will determine the cause of the alarm activation and determine when the building is safe to re-enter.